Tomato Varieties and

 …Click IMAGE to Enlarge

-‘Black Krim’ (Heirloom—Open Pollinated, Indeterminate, 85 days) is one of the most flavorful heirloom beefsteak tomatoes.
+‘Black Krim’ (Heirloom—Open Pollinated, Indeterminate, 85 days) is one of the most flavorful Russian heirloom beefsteak tomatoes.
 Large, sweet, reddish-purple fruits are beautiful sliced or cut in wedges.
-Clients request this variety year after year.
+Harvest when shoulders are still green for best flavor.
+Fruit size 6-11 ounces.

 Beefsteak Tomato Varieties—'Black Krim' is a beautiful, juicy heirloom beefsteak slicing tomato that's my wife's favorite tomato